 The selection process should take into consideration the whole range of experience of the candidates.
 While focusing on their overall potential as researchers, their creativity and level of independence should also be considered.
 This means that merit should be judged qualitatively as well as quantitatively, focusing on outstanding results within a diversified career path and not only on the number of publications.
 Consequently, the importance of bibliometric indices should be properly balanced within a wider range of evaluation criteria, such as teaching, supervision, teamwork, knowledge transfer, management of research and innovation and public awareness activities.
-For candidates from an industrial background, particular attention should be paid to any contributions to patents, development, or inventions.
+For candidates from an industrial background, particular attention should be paid to any contributions to patents, development or inventions.

-Relevant legislation (permitting or impeding the implementation of this principle)
+Relevant legislation Existing Institutional rules and/or Actions required When/Who (permitting or impeding the implementation of this practices principle)

 Recruitment processes at UCPH are formally regulated by Ministerial Order on the Appointment of Academic Staff at Universities of 13 March 2012, and the requirements of recruitment of academic staff are described in the Circular on Job Structure for Academic Staff at Universities of 13 June 2007, and in the appendix Notice on Job Structure for Academic Staff at Universities.
 For some time UCPH has been focusing on clarifying the recruitment processes and ways of optimizing the processes.
-All relevant regulation and relevant guidanceof practice are described at an internal website.

-The UCHP regulations and practices are for instance described in the Guidelines for drawing up assessments when appointing academic staff.
-The assessment of each applicant includes the following:

-- Presentation of relevant extractsfrom the curriculum vitae - Assessment of research qualifications - Assessment of teaching qualifications - Assessment of communications qualifications - Assessment of other qualification requirements (as stipulated in the specific vacancy announcement) - Overall assessment of the applicant.

-Thus, it is recognized that the choice of the best qualified is to be found through an overall assessment of all the candidates in relation to science teaching and personal skills.
-The best qualified will not always be the same as the applicant who collected the largest number of publications.
+All relevant regulation and relevant guidance of practise are described at an internal web- site.
+The UCHP regulations and practise are for instance described in the Guidelines for drawing up assessments when appointing academic staff at the University of Copenhagen.
+The assessment of each applicant includes the following: Presentation of relevant extracts from the curriculum vitae Assessment of research qualifications Assessment of teaching qualifications Assessment of communications qualifications Assessment of other qualification requirements (as stipulated in the specific vacancy announcement) Overall assessment of the applicant.
+Thus it is recognized that the choice of the best qualified is to be found through an overall assessment of all the candidates in relation to science teaching and personal skills.
+The best qualified will not always be the same as the applicant who collected the largest number of publications, although it might well be the case.
 As a mandatory part of the Assessment Committees work, the teaching experience of the applicants should be described in a teaching porte folio in the application.